ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 ## Rationale

-The objectives of creating a standard for token errors are to provide context about the error, while keeping gramatical sense, and making a moderated use of meaningful arguments.
+The chosen objectives for a standard for token errors are to provide context about the error, and to make moderate use of meaningful arguments (to maintain the code size benefits with respect to strings).

-Considering the outlined above, the errors are designed based on the standard actions that can be performed on each token, and the [subjects](#actions-and-subjects) involved.
+Considering this, the error names are designed following a basic grammatical structure based on the standard actions that can be performed on each token and the [subjects](#actions-and-subjects) involved.

 ### Actions and subjects